By JOHN SAKALA

 Over the last fifties, Zambia has benefitted to a tune of about US$1billion in various aid cooperation packages agreed upon mutually with the German Federal Government.

-This is according to a media statement First Secretary for Press and Public Relations at the Zambian Embassy in Germany Kellies Kaunda
+This is according to a media statement by First Secretary for Press and Public Relations at the Zambian Embassy in Germany Kellies Kaunda

 CAPTION: German President Dr Frank Walter Stenmeier, with white hair, Foreign Affairs Minister Heiko Maas and Economic Development Minister Gerd Muller.
 Pictures courtesy of Zambian Mission in Germany.